 What is a heat exchanger and why is it essential?

-A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
+A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while keeping the air in your home from mixing with the furnace exhaust.
 Sometimes the heat exchanger fails, either from cracks produced by regular expansion and contraction due to heating and cooling of the metal, or from rust.
-When a heat exchanger fails—under particular conditions—the exhaust gases, including carbon monoxide, can mix with the air in the house.
-A properly operating furnace should not generate significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can create a safety danger.
+When a heat exchanger fails—under particular conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
+A properly functioning furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can create a safety danger.